randoruf/CSSR-Matlab/README.md

 If you decide to use CSSR-Matlab, please appropriately cite the paper "Blind Construction of Optimal Nonlinear Recursive Predictors for Discrete Sequences",  [arXiv:cs/0406011 [cs.LG]](https://arxiv.org/abs/cs/0406011).

-CSSR has been successfully applied to brain signals. see [Brain signals can reveal how “awake” a fly’s brain is - MIT Technology Review](https://www.technologyreview.com/2019/06/14/134950/brain-signals-can-reveal-how-awake-a-flys-brain-is/) for details.
+CSSR has been successfully applied to brain signals. see [Brain signals can reveal how “awake” a fly’s brain is - MIT Technology Review](https://www.technologyreview.com/2019/06/14/134950/brain-signals-can-reveal-how-awake-a-flys-brain-is/) and [Roberto's paper](https://doi.org/10.1103/PhysRevResearch.2.023219) for details.